Bobscorn/text-sub/feature_list.md

     - build a mothersub out of ascii characters

     - click and drag to draw lots of a type of character

+     -name labels should display above a component button when you hover over it

 - battle stage: